ottogiron/ottoos/README.md

 ## Dependencies

-The kernel must be build on a linux machine (tested in ubuntu 16.04 xenial).
+The kernel must be build on a linux machine (tested in ubuntu 16.04 xenial vagrant machine).

 Install the dependencies: